 The social and political conditions in central America were quite different from those on the southern border of Siam, but Richards and Inskip probably had more than one conversation concerning the difficulties facing survey parties involved in work in tropical forests.
 Given the need to create charts of the Gulf rather than maps of the hinterland it seems doubtful if Richards would have been very enthusiastic about undertaking a survey of the Kra isthmus just at that moment.
 However, he would certainly have been aware of Bowring’s enthusiasm.

 To have reached an opinion on whether construction of a Kra canal was a realistic possibility perhaps Richards would have needed to make the kind of effort Prevost had made in Panama, leading an expedition at least some way inland.
 Yet time was tight and pressures considerable with officers setting off individually or together on the coastal surveys for which the Saracen was being deployed.
 The log book entry of July 3rd indicates, for example, that Inskip left the Saracen at 6.30 am, which would have been around dawn, to begin work whilst four days later both he and Richards, along with another officer called Christian, embarked on a survey with 10 days provisions.
 Clearly it was anticipated the gig and pinnace in which the party would travel would be away for some time.
 A survey of the coast of a large island, which Richards called Great Redang, and a small archipelago of islets and rocky outcrops close by was probably the work that the two boats were engaged in, but after five days the whole party returned.
 As the record shows the Rajah of Tingay visited the day after arrival perhaps Richards had felt the need to play his role as a kind of ‘surveying ambassador’.
 The Rajah would, doubtless, have been impressed by a display of gunfire and rockets, which were part of the brig-sloop’s working day when a base was being measured.
-Indeed, probably everyone along the coast and on the islands visited was probably impressed, although puzzled too as to why the ship was expending so much gunpowder and making so much noise.
+Indeed, possibly everyone along the coast and on the islands visited was impressed, although puzzled too as to why the ship was expending so much gunpowder and making so much noise.
 It was clearly not involved in any kind of engagement with pirates or anyone else.
 Perhaps some thought it was a kind of celebration to do with Queen Victoria.

 The work at Great Redang done the Saracen continued along the coast of Kalantan toward the neck of land that joined Siam with the Malay peninsula, reaching Singora by July 30th.
 The ship was now in undisputed Siamese waters and had a reached the point where, over 150 years previously, Monsieur De Lamar, who was called an engineer but who must have had considerable skill in surveying, had set out to give King Narai an appraisal of how realistic the idea of cutting a canal through to the Andaman Sea was.
 Soon after arrival Richards made a visit to a local rajah and then, and this was probably more significant, to the Viceroy of the Southern Provinces of Siam.
 It would, surely, have been at this juncture that the commander, if intent on making an assessment of the prospects of building a Kra canal, would have halted and started off inland, or at least sent Inskip in his stead.
 But it would appear that no detailed land survey of any kind was made from Singora.
-Moreover, in the following four weeks, as the Saracen continued on towards the mouth of the Menam, there was only one occasion when Richards, Inskip and Christian left the ship together and then they had provisions for only four days.
+Moreover, in the following four weeks, as the Saracen continued on towards the mouth of the Chao Phraya River, there was only one occasion when Richards, Inskip and Christian left the ship together and then they had provisions for only four days.
 These were likely to have been for sustenance when surveying the archipelago of islands that lie to the east of the very narrowest point of the isthmus.
 If Richards did give his opinion on the practicality of a Kra canal it would not have been based on the kind of observations Prevost may have made during his, albeit brief, expedition in Panama.

 Chapter 25 - Gulf of Siam surveys - The Kra isthmus